am0wa/bakeit/src/content/docs/learn/quick-start.md

 * U are the **partner** of the company, **not slave** 🤝
 * The **more choices** the **longer it takes** to decide which one is the best 🤔

+> “It’s not the hours you put in your work that counts, it’s the work you put in the hours”
+> <cite>– Sam Ewing</cite>

 ## Hick's Law

 :::tip[The fewer the easier to pick]